-Jon Budmayr is in his first season as the senior special assistant to the head coach after being an offensive analyst in 2022.
+Jon Budmayr is in his second season as the senior special assistant to the head coach after being an offensive analyst in 2022.

-In his first season at Iowa the Hawkeyes posted an 8-5 overall record, including a 21-0 win over Kentucky in the TransPerfect Music City Bowl.
-Iowa won five of its final six games of the season, earning a second place finish in the Big Ten’s West Division.
+In his first season at Iowa the Hawkeyes won eight contests in 2022, concluding the season with a 21-0 win over Kentucky in the Music City Bowl and wins in five of its final six games.

 Budmayr joined the Iowa staff from Colorado State, where he served as offensive coordinator and quarterbacks coach in 2021.